bbaids/macro-maker/design.md

 [X] Record inputs in a timed sequence
 [X] Run the sequence
 [X] Loop the sequence
+[X] Keyboard interrupt to stop macro execution
-[] Introduce variability in mouse speed/movement
+[] Introduce variability in mouse speed/movement/position
 [] Create custom click to mimic mine
-[] Keyboard interrupt to stop macro execution
-[] Save the sequence
-[] Load the a sequence and play it

 ## Enhancements
+[] Allow for edits to recording metadata
+[] Save the recording and associated metadata
+[] Load a recording and play it
 [] Ability to create other actions in a loop such as
-    [] Checking a specific pixel for a color
-[] Keyboard inputs
+    [] Waiting until a specific pixel is a specific color [] Keyboard inputs
 [] Edit existing sequences
 [] Be able to create sequences of sequences